 The one item in one item out policy helps to keep our home at its current clutter level.
 This rule is so simple!
 If an item comes into our home for any reason I try to find a similar item that can be donated.

-In the kitchen I make a list as we run out of food and I shop just to replace those food items.
-Before I decluttered I would fill my pantry and fridge to the brim.
+In the kitchen, I make a list as we run out of food.
+I shop just to replace those food items, not to “stock up”.
+Before I heard about decluttering, I would fill my pantry and fridge to the brim.

 Shop Your Home

 Before you go out shopping try shopping your own home.
 Any time I feel like decorating or changing my home decor I shop my own home first.
 I look around to see if there are any plants I can move around or any pillows that can be switched.

 Last Christmas I added a vase from my kitchen to our living room and added some pine branches.
 By getting creative I was able to decorate for free.

 For instance, I had a party a few weeks ago and I borrowed a tablecloth from my mom.
 It would have been crazy to go buy a tablecloth for one party and then store it for a whole year or longer.

 I know I am always happy to lend out things to my friends, so don’t feel uncomfortable to ask a close friend or family member to borrow something.
 A really simple way is to make a post on FaceBook asking if anyone could lend the item you need, this way no one is being put on the spot.

-I couldn’t bring myself to buy a $40 costume for just one night so instead we headed to the Goodwill.
+I couldn’t bring myself to buy a $40 costume for just one night so instead, we headed to the Goodwill.
 My husband and I both found costumes for a total of $23.
-The great thing is we could use the costume for the night and donate it back the next day guilt free.
+The great thing is we could use the costume for the night and donate it back the next day guilt-free.

 Bonus Rule = No Guilt

 Don’t Feel Guilty when decluttering!
-The final way I stay clutter free is by not feeling guilty when I decide I don’t want something.
+The final way I stay clutter-free is by not feeling guilty when I decide I don’t want something.
 When I first started decluttering, family members would always tell me, “are you sure you can’t use that?
 Just hold onto it you might need it one day.”

 Luckily I have learned from the unneeded items I get rid of!
 I shop less and I make sure I really need something when I make a purchase.

-These are the 12 rules we follow to stay clutter free.
+These are the 12 rules we follow to stay clutter-free.
 I hope some of them might help you on your decluttering journey.